 Irritable Bowel Syndrome

-Newer studies suggest that in IBS, the colon is hypersensitive, overreacting to mild stimulation by going into spasms.
-Instead of slow, rhythmic muscle contractions, the bowel muscles spasm.
-That can either cause diarrhea or constipation.
+Studies suggest that the colon gets hypersensitive, overreacting to mild stimulation.
+Instead of slow, rhythmic muscle movements, the bowel muscles spasm.
+That can cause diarrhea or constipation.

 How Is IBS Treated?

 Nearly all people with IBS can get help, but no single treatment works for everyone.
 You and your doctor will need to work together to find the right treatment plan to manage your symptoms.

 Many things can trigger IBS symptoms, including certain foods, medicines, the presence of gas or stool, and emotional stress.
 You’ll need to learn what your triggers are.
 You may need to make some lifestyle changes and take medication.